20 Best Things to Do in Japan

 Hiroshima Peace Memorial Park

-One of the most deadly attacks in the history of war and the first-ever atomic bombing, the city of Hiroshima was at the receiving end when the US launched a nuclear attack on August 6, 1945, instantaneously ending World War II.
+One of the most deadly attacks in the history of war and the first-ever atomic bombing, the city of Hiroshima was at the receiving end when the US launched a nuclear attack on August 6, 1945, during the final days of World War II.

 Today, Hiroshima Peace Memorial Museum serves as a stark reminder of that tragic day.
 There are displays of salvaged items and artifacts from the aftermath of the nuclear attack.